mhanauer/gpt_bi/README.md

-Creating an effective README for your product is crucial as it serves as the first point of interaction with potential users and contributors.
-Here's a draft for a README description based on the nature of your product, which is a generative bioinformatics tool:

----

 # Mede-GPT

 Welcome to Mede-GPT, an innovative tool designed for bioinformatics data analysis and visualization.
 Mede-GPT leverages advanced generative models to process and plot complex datasets, facilitating insights into biological data.